How To Segment Your Audience With User Personas (With Template and Examples)

 For companies thriving in the digital age, segmenting their target audience has become common practice.
-Marketing and UX design teams are among the firsts to adopt user personas in their process.
-But personas are not just a one time exercise.
+Marketing and UX design teams are among the first to adopt user personas in their process.
+But personas are not just a one-time exercise.
 They help organizations achieve precision in decision-making across teams and stakeholders.
 Below, we’ll walk through six use cases and ways to segment your audience.
-For marketing, sales, business, customer experience, product management and design.
+For marketing, sales, business, customer experience, product management, and design.
+Explore this template.

 Understand Humans, Not Targets